kevinyamauchi/model-runner/README.md

     conda create -n model-runner python=3.8
     ```

-4) Activate your virtual environment, after your it has been created.
+4) Activate your virtual environment, after it has been created.
+NOTE: Make sure the dependencies for your
+training routine (i.e. `runner`) are installed.

     ```bash
     conda activate model-runner